-Fair Use Concept
+USA: Fair Use

-- Sometimes legal to reproduce a copyrighted work without permission
+- Cases where copyrighted work can be reproduced without permission

-- USA, laws actually less favourable in Canada
+- Use can be for any purpose

-- Courts consider four factors
+- Usage must be fair

-- Purpose and character of use
+- 1. Purpose, character of use

-- Nature of work
+- 2. Nature of work

-- Amount of work being copied
+- 3. Amount of work copied

-- Affect on market for work
+- 4. Affect on market for work